guettli/check-conditions/README.md

 ... could emit events.
 Same here: After the next reconciliation the event could be outdated.

 ... could write to status.conditions.
 That's what we currently do.
+Conditions have the benefit, that a warning disappears, as soon as the desired state is reached.
+If you look at logs or events, you never know if this represents the current state.

 But how to monitor many conditions of many resources?